harness/developer-hub/release-notes/continuous-integration.md

 #### Early Access feature

 - Added support for automatic setup of Build Intelligence for builds running in Harness Cloud.
 Customers can set the stage property `buildIntelligence` to 'true' in order to use this feature.
-Once enabled, Harness CI will automatically optimize Run and Test steps that are running Bazel or Gradle commands, to reduce build time.
-(CI-12969)
+Once enabled, Harness CI will automatically optimize Run and Test steps that are running Bazel or Gradle commands, to reduce build time. `CI_ENABLE_BUILD_CACHE_HOSTED_VM` feature flag is needed to use this feature (CI-12969)

 #### New features and enhancements

-- Cache Intelligence now supports .Net (CI-12672)
+- Cache Intelligence was enhanced with support for C# .
+Customers using C# applications can now leverage automatic dependencies caching with Cache Intelligence.
+(CI-12672)

 #### Fixed issues